cezjoi/cezjoi/README.md

 # Hi, I'm Cez Joi 👋

 I’m a **Senior RPG/AS400 Analyst Programmer** with over **18 years of experience** working in Software Development.
-Throughout my 12 years of career, I’ve been part of the **Core Banking IT Team** on one of the biggest bank in the Philippines where I specialized in:
+Throughout my 12 years of career, I’ve been part of the **Core Banking IT Team** at one of the biggest banks in the Philippines where I specialized in:

 - 🧾 **General Ledger systems** – ensuring accurate, reliable, and automated financial reporting
 - 🛡 **AMLA (Anti-Money Laundering Act) systems** – developing solutions to strengthen compliance and security